tarantool/avro-schema/README.md

 ```
 Creates a schema object (`ok == true`).
 If there was a syntax error, returns `false` and the error message.

-## Validating Data by a Schema
+## Validating and Normalizing Data with a Schema
 ```lua
 ok, normalized_data_copy = avro_schema.validate(schema, { bar = "Hello, world!" })
 ```
 Returns `true` if the data was valid.
-If not, returns `false` and the error message.
+Otherwise, returns `false` and the error message.

-The function creates a normalized copy of the data.
+The `avro_schema.validate()` function creates a normalized copy of the data.
 Normalization implies
 filling in default values for missing fields.
+For example, because the "foo" field has a default value = 42,
+the result from the above example will be { foo = 42, bar = "Hello, world!" }.

 ## Checking if Schemas are Compatible
 To facilitate data evolution Avro defines certain schema mapping rules.
-If schemas `A` and `B` are compatible, one can convert data from `A` to `B`.
+If schemas `A` and `B` are compatible, then one can convert data from `A` to `B`.
 ```lua
 ok = avro_schema.are_compatible(schema1, schema2)
 ok = avro_schema.are_compatible(schema2, schema1, "downgrade")